-There is no other city like New Orleans and if are planning a road trip to New Orleans for New Year’s Eve or meeting your bestie for the weekend I have created a list of not only the best hotels in New Orleans by neighborhood but also the best boutique hotels in New Orleans.
+There is no other city like New Orleans and if are planning a road trip to New Orleans for Essence Festival, New Year’s Eve, or if you are meeting your bestie for the weekend I have created a list of the best boutique hotels in New Orleans.

 From its history, culture, mouthwatering Creole food, and exhilarating music, it’s easy to see why millions of visitors flock to New Orleans annually.